Thailand, Cambodia Agree on Cease-Fire to End Border Clashes

 “Both sides agree to maintain current troop deployments without further movement,” the statement said.
 “Any reinforcement would heighten tensions and negatively affect long-term efforts to resolve the situation.”

-The agreement was signed by Thai Defense Minister Natthaphon Nakrphanit and Cambodian counterpart Tea Seiha, concluding 20 days of violence that has taken at least 101 lives and caused more than 500,000 people from their homes on both sides….
+The agreement was signed by Thai Defense Minister Natthaphon Narkphanit and his Cambodian counterpart, Tea Seiha, concluding 20 days of violence that has taken at least 101 lives and displaced more than 500,000 people from their homes….